 Anyhoo, let me stop gushing and tell you how to sew this seam finish so that you can experience its loveliness for yourself.

-Here’s how you sew the ever lovely French Seam using a 5/8 inch seam allowance:
+Here’s how you sew the ever-lovely French Seam using a 5/8 inch seam allowance:

 If you try this seam finish and fall in love with it as much as I have, then you will have to come back to this article and share the love in the comments section.

-What About Finishing Seams on Knits?
+What About Finishing Edges/Seams on Knits?

 So glad you asked.

-And while on many computerized machines there are many options, double stitching lines are simple, pretty and functional.
+And while on many computerized sewing machines there are many options, double stitching lines are simple, pretty and functional.

-Here’s how you double stitch it…
+Here’s how you double stitch it, using the wobble stitch…

-- Sew your first stitching line using a 5/8 inch SA.
+Step 1: Sew your first stitching line using a 5/8 inch SA.

-- Next, sew a second stitching line using a 3/8 inch SA.
+Step 2: Next, sew a second stitching line using a 3/8 inch SA.
 This will give you two lines of stitching that are about a ¼ inch apart.

-- Now trim as close as you can to the second stitching line.
+Step 3: Now trim as close as you can to the second stitching line.

-- Finally, lightly press seam to one side towards the back of the garment.
+Step 4: Finally, lightly press seam to one side towards the back of the garment.
 And you’re finished!

 Now, how easy was that?!

-- the 3-step zigzag; and, my all-time favorite,
+- clean finish; and, my all-time favorite,

 - the French seam.